 Employer responsibilities in hot weather

-As the weather is predicted to stay high this week; what are your responsibilities as an employer in hot weather?
+As today is the hottest day of the year so far; what are your responsibilities as an employer in hot weather?

 The rules regarding temperatures in the workplace come under the Health and Safety Executive (‘HSE’).
 Although an approved code of practice provides guidance on a lower temperature of between 13 -16 degrees Celsius, it does not set a higher temperature.